 - Click here to view Serra Catholic's Chinese Language International Program Flyer.

-- International students coming from China must work through the Cambridge Institute of International Education or Ivy International Group.
-We have partnered with Cambridge and Ivy to help Chinese students through the admissions process and placement.
-To submit an application or if you have any questions, please contact our consultants at:
+- International students coming from China must work through the Ivy International Group.
+We have partnered with Ivy to help Chinese students through the admissions process and placement.
+To submit an application or if you have any questions, please contact our consultant at:

 Ivy International at firstname.lastname@example.org

 International Students from all other countries who are interested in attending Serra Catholic should contact Serra Catholic’s Admissions Director, Mrs. Lorraine Lyons, at 1-412-751-2020 extension 134 or via email at email@example.com

 Serra Catholic High School 200 Hershey Drive McKeesport, PA 15132